 #FormNiGani, which translates as “What’s the plan?” in Sheng, is an inclusive platform for all Kenyans, led by Kenyan youth, creatives, and opinion shapers.
 The platform’s purpose is to help young Kenyans’ creatively frame, discuss, and showcase positivity for contraception to achieve their constitutional right to quality family planning.

-The majority of Kenyans are young (74% of Kenyans are under 35 years of age).
-We talked to hundreds of young Kenyans and they told us they need and want contraception.
-Yet, the taboo surrounding sex and contraception has stifled public discussion, hindered advocacy, and limited access to family planning services and contraception.
-Kenyan youth aren’t being heard.The strategy behind the fast growth involved four phases to:
+The majority of Kenyans are young: 75 per cent of the population is under 35 years of age.
+We talked to hundreds of young Kenyans who expressed their need and want for contraception.
+Yet, the taboo surrounding sex had stifled public discussion, hindered advocacy, and limited access to family planning services and contraception.
+Kenyan youth weren’t being heard, but the #FormNiGani movement is determined to change that.

 The strategy behind the movement’s fast growth involves four phases:

 #FormNiGani’s collaborators, creators, and opinion shapers include musicians, comedians, dancers, poets, activists, boda boda drivers, youth champions, comic book writers, graffiti artists, stylists, and journalists.
 After kicking off things by asking: ‘What if men could get pregnant?’, we linked contraception with personal futures to position contraception as key to achieving future plans.
 The plethora of activities ranged from pregnant men dancing in front of parliament, an original song, concerts, and photography exhibitions to a boda boda race, an animated graphic novel, dance challenge, and one of Kenya’s largest unofficial football tournaments with combined male and female teams.